chuckeles/serious-todo-heroku-pages/README.md

-# serious-todo-heroku-pages
+# Heroku pages for Serious Todo

-Heroku pages for Serious Todo
+These is a static hosting using Github Pages for Heroku error and maintenance pages for Serious Todo.